MojosBeans100/MS4-spaceport/TESTING.md

 ### Acceptance Criteria
 - Users can click on resulting images and view/download them
 - Users can click on a link to the image metadata and copy it
+- Users can view general information related to their image

 ### Testing
 |User story|Result|Desktop|Tablet|Mobile|Status|